muhammadzubairmoosani/user-authentication-with-crud-operation-excersice/README.md

 The project follows a specific file structure to organize the code and resources effectively.
 Here's an overview of the file structure:

+- `src`
-- `src` -`assets`: This directory contains all assets. -`components`: This directory contains React components used in the application.
+  - `assets`: This directory contains all assets.
+  - `components`: This directory contains React components used in the application.
     - `authProvider.jsx`: Component for user route authentication.
     - `emptyUserList.jsx`: Component for empty user list.
     - `layout.jsx`: Component for root-layout.
     - `loader.jsx`: Component for linear loader.
     - `login.jsx`: Component for user login.
     - `modal.jsx`: Component for edit, and adding a new user.
     - `pageNotFound.jsx`: Component for page not found.
     - `userList.jsx`: Component for user list.
   - `services`: This directory contains utility functions and services.
     - `api.js`: Service for making API calls (fetching user list).
     - `auth.js`: Firebaes auth methods (e.g. signIn, signUp).